 The Wild Animal Park

 This trip is best begun at The Wild Animal Park, which has quickly become one of my favorite summer hangouts.
 The Wild is a small (but quickly growing) family-owned zoo that is only a few years old.
 Each year, there have been noticeable improvements, expansions, and new animals.
 While slightly more expansive than the zoo in Syracuse, The Wild offers so much more in its experience.
 The layout of the park is well thought-out and lets the animals have large exhibits while letting visitors get as close as is safe.
 You can tell the animals are happy and well taken care of.
-If you visit, be sure to catch some of the demonstrations that the caretakers do – you can see the intimate relationship they have with the animals.
+If you visit, be sure to catch some of the demonstrations that the caretakers do – you can see the intimate relationships they have with the animals.
 The lions and tigers really act like big cats!

 The village of Chittenango

 Once you’re done at the park, travel a few miles south on Route 3 til you get to the quaint village of Chittenango.
 It’s a small place, but a fun one to visit, as it was the home of L. Frank Baum, the author of ever-famous The Wizard of Oz.
 Just as you’ve always dreamed of doing, you can walk along the yellow brick road with your own two feet.